-Request RequestCtl[0:1] (at CB or later)PHY behavior Link action Immediate Grant Transmit the acknowledge packet Receive PHY is still transferring a packet; the request is retained Continue to receive packet, then monitor Ctl[0:1] in anticipation of Grant.
-Idle, Status Retain the request unless a bus reset was reported in the status.
-Unless there was a bus reset, monitor Ctl[0:1] in anticipation of Grant.
-Isochronous Transmit, Idle (driven by link) Request retained by PHY Monitor Ctl[0:1] after releasing the interface.
-Grant Arbitration won Transmit packet Receive Request retained by PHY Monitor Ctl[0:1] Status Request discarded if status indicates subaction gap (this is an error condition and should not occur), otherwise request retained unless status reports a bus reset Continue to monitor for the next change on Ctl[0:1] if request retained Idle Continue to monitor for the next change on Ctl[0:1] Register read Any (driven by link) Wait until link releases the interface, and mon- itor for the next change on Ctl[0:1] Grant Request retained.
-Bus request LReq was previously issued, and now takes priority.
-Service previous bus request, then monitor for next change on Ctl[0:1] Receive Request retained.
-Receive packet, then monitor for next change on Ctl [0:1] Status Request is retained by the PHY until corresponding register data is returned.
+Request Ctl[0:1] (at C B or later) PHY behavior Link action Register read Register read Any (driven by link) Wait until link releases the interface then moni- tor for the next change on Ctl[0:1] Service previous bus request, then monitor for next change on Ctl[0:1] 1 Receive packet, then monitor for next change on Ctl [0:1] Status Request is retained by the PHY until corre- sponding register data is returned.
 If unrelated status is received or the desired status is interrupted, monitor Ctl[0:1] for desired status.
 Idle Monitor Ctl[0:1] Register write, Acceleration control Any Request completed

-Table 5-14 - PHY disposition of link request
+Table 5-14 - PHY disposition of link request (Continued)